kylejlin/unit-war/README.md

 - Fig - A variation of Artichoke that trains its networks independently (Artichoke trains its networks sequentially, so updates in the first network would affect the training of the second network).
 - Grape - A variation of Fig that normalizes its inputs around a mean of `0`.
 - Habanero - A variation of Grape that uses the sigmoid activation function in its hidden layer instead of ReLU.
+- Ilama - Almost like Broccoli, except it automatically folds (i.e., bets `0`) if its hand strength is less than a user-specified threshold.

 Agent source code can be found in [src/agents](./src/agents/).

 Feel free to add your own agents and open a pull request.
-Please adhere to the alphabetical vegetable naming convention.
+Please adhere to the alphabetical fruit/vegetable naming convention.

 ## License